-3 Assessment Suggested evidence 3.1 Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning outcomes and module content.
+3 Assessment Suggested evidence 3.1 Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning outcomes and module content at Master's level.
 Mapping of the assessments to the programme learning outcomes, plus stated module learning outcomes in Module Descriptors 3.2 Assessment methods must be varied, authentic and inclusive.
 IBMS MSc Assessment Mapping template (excel spreadsheet) to indicate the type of assessment, whether it is formative or summative and which week it is held.
 3.3 Assessments must provide an objective, fair and reliable measure of learners' progression and achievement.
-Programme Handbook and External Examiner Reports 3.4 The IBMS assessment mapping document must be completed, to ensure a clear and logical assessment strategy with no undue clustering of assessment or marking.
-IBMS MSc Assessment Mapping template (excel spreadsheet) 3.5 The use of formal, closed book assessments must be evidenced across the duration of the programme.
-These must be clearly described and explained in the documentation.
-Programme Specification, Programme Handbook and Module Descriptors 3.6 Assessment policies must clearly specify requirements for progression and achievement within the programme, including the number of attempts permitted.
-Programme Specification, Programme Handbook or links to online policies
+Programme Handbook and External Examiner Reports 3.4 The IBMS assessment mapping template must be completed, to ensure a clear and logical assessment strategy with no undue clustering of assessment or marking.
+IBMS MSc Assessment Mapping template (excel spreadsheet)

-3. 7 There must be an effective process in place for learners to make academic appeals.
-Programme Specification, Programme Handbook or links to online policies 3.8 8 Condonement/compensation is not permitted for any module(s) where the learning outcome(s) cannot be met elsewhere in the programme.
-Programme Specification, Programme Handbook or links to online policies 3.9 9 The research project module must be 60 credits of the total 180 credit for the MSc programme and a pass mark of 40% must be achieved.
+3.5 The use of formal, closed book assessments must be evidenced during the programme.
+These must be clearly described and explained in the documentation, together with the education provider's policy on assessment.
+Programme Specification, Programme Handbook and Module Descriptors 3.6 The use of any Gen AI tools (for example ChatGPT) in any modules and / or assessments must be clearly articulated, along with the institutional policies on the permitted use of GenAI and any penalties for inappropriate use Programme Specification, Programme Handbook and Module Descriptors 3.7 Assessment policies must clearly specify requirements for progression and achievement within the programme, including the number of attempts permitted.
+Programme Specification, Programme Handbook or links to online policies 3.8 There must be an effective process in place for learners to make academic appeals.
+Programme Specification, Programme Handbook or links to online policies 3.9 Condonement/compensation is not permitted for any module(s) where the learning outcome(s) cannot be met elsewhere in the programme.
+Programme Specification, Programme Handbook or links to online policies 3.10 The research project module must be 60 credits of the total 180 credits for the MSc programme and a pass mark of 50% must be achieved.
 Programme Specification, Programme Handbook, Research Project Module Descriptor and Research Project Handbook